schb998/AFOProject/README.md

 > If it does not exist yet, don't worry: running the code will automatically create it.

 This file will be used to locally store the paths to the files used in the code, such as the directory where modified files will be saved, or results of computations.
-It was prehemptily added to the [`.gitignore`](.gitignore) file, which means it's not going to be pushed to the GitHub repository.
+It was preemptively added to the [`.gitignore`](.gitignore) file, which means it's not going to be pushed to the GitHub repository.

 When running the code, a window will appear and ask you to select paths and files that will be used during the pipeline.